yanivyacoby/harvard-cs290-2021-2022/_events/faculty_visit_1.md

 **In class:**
 * Guest: [Professor Stuart Shieber](http://www.eecs.harvard.edu/shieber/)
-* Discussion about the publication industry
+* Discussion about computational linguistics, the dissemination of research, and Professor Shieber's professional trajectory